Pesonet1/qgis_plugin_base/README.md

 ### Linting (vscode)

-To generate empty .pylintrc configuration file run:
+To generate empty .pylintrc configuration file run (this project already includes this):

 `pylint --generate-rcfile | Out-File -Encoding utf8 .pylintrc`

-Project has pylint configuratition file `.pytlintrc`.
+Project has pylint configuration file `.pylintrc`.

+In order to use pylint, install it for the Python interpreter that is set to be used in the project folder.

+1. Check Python interpreter `CTRL + SHIFT + P -> Python: Select Interpreter`
-Install pylint -> `pip install pylint`
+2. Install pylint to selected interpreter -> `pip install pylint`

-Make sure that you install pylint to the same interpreter that is configured for e.g. vscode

-In vscode add following `settings.json` lines:
+3. To be sure check that vscode settings file contains following lines:

 ```
 CTRL + SHIFT + P -> Preferences: Open Settings (JSON)